sparkhere-sys/wahoo/CODE_OF_CONDUCT.md

 > tl;dr
 >
-> don't be an asshole, if you see someone being a jerk, report them.
+> don't be an asshole, if you see someone being a jerk, let us know.

 ***Be excellent to each other.*** No harassment, discrimination, or toxic behavior allowed.
 Period.
 If you want to dick around and mess with people, go to Reddit.